wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 # What are our CoE deliverables?

-The centre of enablement acts as a hub for all the information, learnings, and outcomes for all the collaboration, community of practice, working group, and Dojo events it triggers.
+The Center of Enablement acts as a hub for all the information, learnings, and outcomes for all the collaboration, community of practice, working group, and Dojo events it triggers.

 - Regular updates on the CoE terms of reference, for example at the Townhall.
 - Regular updates on the triggered events, for example at the Townhall.